 The Westerkerk is a large reformed church on Westermarkt square in Amsterdam.
 Built during the 17th century in renaissance style, it houses a magnificent organ and a 42 bell carillon.
 Visitors are welcome into the church and free lunchtime concerts are hosted every Friday between April and October.
 Open 1100-1500 (Mon, Thu-Sat).

 69. Dam Square View from Peek & Cloppenburg

-73. Amsterdam Urinals (and Spending a Penny)
+72. Amsterdam Urinals (and Spending a Penny)

 As we mentioned in the intro, many cafés and bars in Amsterdam will charge you for using the toilet (wc) up to 1 euro.
 You will also pay up at Amsterdam Central station and Dutch stores like the HEMA.
 So where can you spend your proverbial penny for free?
 In the centre, the internationally-owned De Bijenkorf department store has free toilets available.
 You can also pop into the bigger hotels around town.

 75. Amsterdam School of Architecture Public Housing

-76. Spui25 Free Lectures
+76. SPUI25 Free Lectures

-Spui25 is an academic-cultural forum run by the University of Amsterdam where academics, writers, journalists, critics and creatives take part in regular presentations and discussions.
+SPUI25 is an academic-cultural forum run by the University of Amsterdam where academics, writers, journalists, critics and creatives take part in regular presentations and discussions.
 You can sign up to attend an event for free, location is at Spui 25-27 in the centre of Amsterdam.

 77. ABC Bookshop

 American Book Center (ABC) is a large independent bookstore on Spui square.
 Spread over 3 levels it offers a huge selection of American and British titles.
 Although it lacks comfy seating it is a great place for bookworms and holds regular events.
 Address is Spui 12, open daily: 1100-1800 (Sun-Wed), 1100-1900 (Thu-Sat).
 Also see Scheltema (#19) and Waterstones (#33).